 The sensor configuration and sensor command and control described here are related to the TRAAT data product.
 A description of how sensor readings shall be converted to air temperature data product is presented in the associated ATBD (AD[05]).
-The TIS assembly used to generate this data product consists of 6 components: three temperature sensors, i.e., Platinum Resistance Thermometers (PRTs), one aspirated shield fan, a turbine, and a heater.
+The TIS used to generate this data product consists of 6 components: three Platinum Resistance Thermometers (PRTs), one aspirated shield fan, a turbine, and a snout heater.
+An "extreme" TIS is used at sites where continual icing is eminent.
+The only difference between this "extreme" assembly and the normal TIS is the addition of a heater in the top of the assembly.
 Configuration settings and the command and control structure are described separately for each component.